 PRP as an anti-aging treatment

-The reason why PRP is used for “Vampire Facial” is because of its anti-aging effects.
-After doing the treatment, like a vampire, your skin is supposed to look like it has not aged at all.
+The reason why PRP is used for “Micro-needling with activated PRP” is because of its anti-aging effects.
+After doing the treatment, like a Micro-needling with activated PRP, your skin is supposed to look like it has not aged at all.

 To treat the area, you need to have a small amount of your blood drawn.
 Then, your blood will be separated into layers in the centrifuge.